 Creating beautiful content in WordPress doesn’t have to feel overwhelming.
-The block editor (also known as Gutenberg) was specifically designed to make building pages and posts as simple as dragging and dropping blocks into place, no technical skills required.
-Think of it like building with… Read More »
+The block editor (Gutenberg) was specifically designed to make building pages and posts as simple as dragging and dropping blocks into place.
+No technical skills are required.
+Think of it like building with digital Lego… Read More »

 When we first switched to the WordPress block editor, even simple tasks like adding and aligning images felt different.
 After helping so many users through WPBeginner, we have noticed this is one of the most common hurdles people face when transitioning to Gutenberg.
 The good… Read More »